You are here

 Health benefit (indication)

 You should ensure that the research is relevant to your proposed specific indication for your medicine.
-In drafting indications, you should take care to make sure that they match the underlying evidence you hold.
+In selecting indications, you should take care to make sure that they match the underlying evidence you hold.
 Indications that do not match the science, no matter how sound that science is, are unlikely to be supported.
 Indications should not exaggerate the extent, nature, or prominence of the effects achieved in a study (the study outcomes), and should not suggest greater scientific certainty than that which actually exists.

 All indications based on scientific evidence must be supported by primary evidence, such as clinical studies.
 The scientific uncertainties involved in extrapolating human data from animal and in vitro studies limit their usefulness as an evidence base to support your indication.
 Non-human and in vitro studies may, however, be used to support any discussion on biological plausibility of a potential mode of action in humans.